Hypotheses-Paradise/Hypo2Trans/README.md

 # Hypo2Trans

-Single-blind supplementary materials for NeurIPS 2023 submission
+- The hypotheses-to-transcription (H2T) training in NeurIPS 2023 and IEEE ASRU 2023.

 The table below presents the WER(%) results of H2T-*ft* and H2T-*LoRA* in finetuning setting, where $o_{nb}$ and $o_{cp}$ respectively denote n-best oracle and compositional oracle: